laipn/company-questions/README.md

   - If not, what do you do instead to make sure programs execute on time?
 - Yes
   - The subtetly is if leadership has a good understanding why they've chosen the practices they have or if teams have the agency to choose which ones to use.
+  - e.g. why do planning poker if you aren't shipping a product by a deadline?

 ## Management Practices

+### Promotion

+Question: What is the goal in promoting someone?

+Solutions:

+- To pay them more
+  - Why not just give out a bigger bonus
+- Recognition
+  - Does this not just encourage ladder-climbers
+- To reinforce a meritocracy.
+People who make good decisions should be making important decisions.
+  - Hierchies can stifle innovation since it cuts out juniors from decision-making
+  - What metrics are used to determine who is better at decision-making?

+### Key Performance Indicators

 Question: "Does your org use KPI practices?
 For what purpose?"